 A Ground Based Augmentation System (GBAS) augments the existing Global Positioning System (GPS) utilized in U.S. airspace by providing corrections to aircraft in the vicinity of an airport in order to improve the accuracy of, and provide integrity for, these aircrafts' GPS navigational position.
 The goal of GBAS implementation is to provide an alternative to the Instrument Landing System (ILS) supporting the full range of approach and landing operations.
 Current non-federal (non-Fed) GBAS installations provide Category I (CAT-I) precision approach service.
 The Federal Aviation Administration (FAA) work program is now focused on validating standards for a GBAS Approach Service Type-D (GAST-D) (CAT-III minima) service.
-The program currently projects a GAST-D GBAS system can be available in 2016.
+The program currently projects a GAST-D GBAS system can be available in 2018.

 GBAS has several advantages in comparison to traditional ILS.
 One GBAS station can support multiple runway ends and reduce the total number of systems at an airport.
 This reduces the Very High Frequency (VHF) requirements and simplifies airport infrastructure.
 Unlike ILS - which requires one frequency per system - a GBAS only requires one VHF assignment for up to 48 individual approach procedures.
 The GBAS has more flexible siting criteria, allowing the GBAS to serve runways which ILS is unable to support.
 A GBAS is sited to minimize critical areas which place fewer restrictions on aircraft movement during ground taxi and air operations.
 The GBAS approach guidance is steadier than ILS approach guidance.
 Also, GBAS requires less frequent flight inspections compared to those required of ILS systems.

 Yes, the SLS-4000 supports CAT-I Precision Approach operations.
 The Honeywell International SLS-4000 SmartPath® Landing System received System Design Approval (SDA) from the FAA in September 2009.
-Honeywell developed an upgrade which improves operation when exposed to low-power radio frequency interference; this received FAA SDA in September 2012.
+Honeywell developed an upgrade which improves operation when exposed to radio frequency interference; this received FAA SDA in September 2012.

 Global Navigation Satellite System (GNSS) is a worldwide position, navigation, and time determination system which includes one or more satellite constellations, aircraft receivers, and system integrity monitoring augmented as necessary to support the required navigation performance for the intended operation.
 The key word is "Global" vice "Regional" navigation systems.
 Core global navigation constellations in GNSS are the U.S. GPS and the Russian Global Navigation Satellite System (GLONASS).
 Two additional global systems are in varying stages of development and fielding: the European Galileo system and Chinese BeiDou system.

 A GBAS ground facility typically has three or more GPS antennas, a central processing system (i.e., a computer), and a VHF Data Broadcast (VDB) transmitter all locally situated on or near an airport.
-GBAS airborne equipment consists of a GPS antenna, a VHF antenna, and associated processing equipment.
+GBAS airborne equipment consists of GPS antenna(s), a VHF antenna, and associated processing equipment.
 Multi-Mode Receiver (MMR) technology allows simultaneous implementation of GPS, GBAS and ILS using common antennas and hardware.
 The GBAS uses the VHF radio link to provide aircraft with GPS corrections, integrity, and approach path information.
 More information about how GBAS works is available on the FAA Navigation Services - GBAS - How It Works web page link.

 Throughout the National Airspace System, you will find a mixture of Federal and non-Fed navigational aids.
-The bulk of the Federal systems are paid for and maintained by the FAA.
+The Federal systems are paid for and maintained by the FAA.
 However, some airports, cities, and/or private entities may purchase and maintain a navigational aid for either private or public use.
 These navigational aids are known as non-Fed systems because the FAA did not purchase them, nor does the FAA maintain them.
 However, to ensure public safety, the FAA does retain the power to approve or not approve these non-Fed systems; additionally, they inspect them annually.

 GBAS is the name of the navigation system which provides precision GBAS corrections from a ground-based transmitter.
 GBAS corrections can provide position, navigation, and precision approach services.
 GLS is the name assigned to the instrument approach procedure/capability provided by GBAS.

 Yes.
 The FAA has agreements with United Airlines, the Port Authority of New York and New Jersey, Houston Airport System, and Boeing to gain operational experience with the existing GBAS systems.
-The knowledge gained from these operational systems is helping the FAA to better define the CAT-III GBAS system and provide realistic operational costs and benefits which will be used to make future decisions regarding CAT-III GBAS acquisition.
+The knowledge gained from these operational systems is helping the FAA better define the CAT-III GBAS system and provide realistic operational costs and benefits which will be used to make future decisions regarding CAT-III GBAS acquisition.